Leaders Helping Future Leaders

 How to Become a Member

 Any individual who pledges and gives a cumulative annual gift of $1,000 or more each calendar year (Jan.
 1 to Dec.
 31) is enrolled as a member of the 1959 Society.
 Individuals who join the society are encouraged to make an annual and perpetual commitment to the mission of Northwood University and the students being educated today and in the future.
-In addition, individuals who have made extraordinary gifts or a single new pledge of $50,000 or more will be granted permanent membership in the society.
+In addition, individuals who pledge a gift through their estate will be granted permanent membership in the society.
 Multiple pledge levels unique to the 1959 Society exist.
 The levels include credit for any matching gifts from employers or businesses of the member:

 Freedom Level: $1,000-$2,499